Lightning-AI/pytorch-lightning/README.md

 Run on any device at any scale with expert-level control over PyTorch training loop and scaling strategy.
 You can even write your own Trainer.

 Fabric is designed for the most complex models like foundation model scaling, LLMs, diffusion, transformers, reinforcement learning, active learning.
+Of any size.

 <table>
 <tr>